KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 layer sharing, model sharing, and so on.
 This means Keras is appropriate for building essentially any deep-learning model, from a generative adversarial network to a neural Turing machine.

+#### 3.2.1 Keras, TensorFlow, Theano, and CNTK

+Keras is a model-level library, providing high-level building blocks for developing deep-learning models.
+It doesn’t handle low-level operations such as tensor manipulation and differentiation.
+Instead, it relies on a specialized, well-optimized tensor library to do so, serving as the backend engine of Keras.

+s.
+Rather than choosing a single tensor library and tying the implementation of Keras to that library, Keras handles the problem in a modular way (see figure 3.3); thus several different backend engines can be plugged seamlessly into Keras.

+.
+Currently, the three existing backend implementations are the TensorFlow backend, the Theano backend, and the Microsoft Cognitive
+Toolkit (CNTK) backend.
+In the future, it’s likely that Keras will be extended to work with even more deep-learning execution engines.

+We recommend using the TensorFlow backend as the default for most of your deep-learning needs, because it’s the most widely adopted, scalable, and production ready.

+Via TensorFlow (or Theano, or CNTK), Keras is able to run seamlessly on both CPUs and GPUs.
+When running on CPU, TensorFlow is itself wrapping a low-level library for tensor operations called Eigen (http://eigen.tuxfamily.org).
+On GPU, TensorFlow wraps a library of well-optimized deep-learning operations called the NVIDIA CUDA Deep Neural Network library